everweij/typescript-result/readme.md

 ### Errors as values

-The Result type is a product of the ‘error-as-value’ movement which in turn has its roots in function programming.
-When throwing exceptions, all errors are treated equally, and behave different compared to the normal flow of the program.
+The Result type is a product of the ‘error-as-value’ movement, which in turn has its roots in functional programming.
+When throwing exceptions, all errors are treated equally and behave differently compared to the normal flow of the program.
 Instead, we like to make a distinction between expected errors and unexpected errors, and make the expected errors part of the normal flow of the program.
-By explicitely defining that a piece of code can either fail or succeed using the Result type, we can leverage TypeScript's powerful type system to keep track for us everything that can go wrong in our code, and let it correct us when we overlooked certain scenarios by performing exhaustive checks.
+By explicitly defining that a piece of code can either fail or succeed using the Result type, we can leverage TypeScript's powerful type system to keep track of everything that can go wrong in our code, and let it correct us when we overlook certain scenarios by performing exhaustive checks.
 This makes our code more type-safe, easier to maintain, and more transparent.

 ### Ergonomic error handling

 The goal is to keep the effort in using this library as light as possible, with a relatively small API surface.
 We don't want to introduce a whole new programming model where you would have to learn a ton of new concepts.
 Instead, we want to build on top of the existing features and best practices of the language, and provide a simple and intuitive API that is easy to understand and use.
-It also should be easy to incrementally adopt with existing codebases.
+It also should be easy to incrementally adopt within existing codebase.

 ## Why should you use this library?